microsoft/TypeScript/doc/spec.md

 where *MemberName* is the name of the enum member and *Value* is the assigned constant value or the code generated for the computed value expression.

-For example, the ‘Color’ enum example from section [9.1](#9.1) generates the following JavaScript:
+For example, the 'Color' enum example from section [9.1](#9.1) generates the following JavaScript:

 ```TypeScript
 var Color;